rphair/frankenwallet/docs/install/internal.md

 The decryption of the Frankenwallet partition itself (the root, not the `/boot` that we just decrypted from GRUB) will proceed as illustrated for the regular installation: ["Logging in" to Frankenwallet](https://frankenwallet.com/install/login/#login)

-### FYI: why the Frankenwallet password must be entered twice {#password-twice}
+### FYI: Why the Frankenwallet password must be entered twice {#password-twice}

-If you had read the first section carefully, you won't be surprised when you are expected to enter this password a second time.
-This is because the encrypted root filesystem also needs to be unlocked: in fact by the second password that you entered into the installer screen under *physical volume for encryption*.
+If you read the first section of this page carefully, you won't be surprised when you are expected to enter this password a second time.
+This is because the encrypted root filesystem _also_ needs to be unlocked: in fact by the second password that you entered into the installer screen under `physical volume for encryption`.

 There are standard procedures to unlock that filesystem automatically: which can be done securely since now the root filesystem, which can store a [LUKS encryption Keyfile](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Keyfiles), is also encrypted.
 These procedures are relatively complex and error-prone, and so would require a higher technical level if included here.
 The best illustrations on setting this up in the author's experience are in these two guides: